-- In many states with efficiency programs, fuel switching regulations prevent utilities from providing energy efficiency incentives for any customers that switch from electricity to gas or vice versa, i.e. EE funds may not be used to support fuel switching. - Any energy savings achieved from customers who do switch fuels may not be counted towards the utility's efficiency targets. - While the original intent of the regulations was to minimize competition between utilities, the rule also applies to many dual fuel utilities that have both gas and electric savings goals. - It will be critical to revise state fuel-switching regulations so that utilities can leverage their existing energy efficiency programs-including use of incentive, contractor training, and marketing initiatives-to enable fuel switching and encourage building electrification.
+- In many states with efficiency programs, fuel switching regulations prevent utilities from providing energy efficiency incentives for any customers that switch from electricity to gas or vice versa, i.e. EE funds may not be used to support fuel switching. - Any energy savings achieved from customers who do switch fuels may not be counted towards the utility's efficiency targets. - While the original intent of the regulations was to minimize competition between utilities, the rule also applies to many dual fuel utilities that have both gas and electric savings goals. - Utilities may consider revising fuel-switching regulations so they can leverage their existing energy efficiency programs-including use of incentive, contractor training, and marketing initiatives-to enable fuel switching and encourage building electrification.
 Specifically, utilities should be able to count efficiency savings (resulting from fuel switching or building electrification) toward their energy savings or GHG reductions targets.